 Topical Aloe (Gel)

-Aloe vera gel, so long as it is organic and free of additives, can be applied topically to joints as often as necessary.
+Aloe vera gel, so long as it is free of additives, can be applied topically to joints as often as necessary.
 An added benefit to topical application is softened and conditioned skin!

 Oral Aloe (Juice, Extract, or Capsules)

 Aloe can also be taken orally to take advantage of its benefits.
 300mg daily in the form of an aloe vera capsule is advisable or about 2 fl oz twice daily of a pure aloe extract that is made from the inner gel of the aloe leaf.